 If you choose to take part in this optional study, a sample of tissue from your previous biopsy will be collected and stored.
 Storing samples for future studies is called "biobanking."
-The biobank is being run by SWOG and is supported by the NCI.
+The biobank is being run by NRG Oncology and is supported by the NCI.
+Also, any health-related information, such as your response to cancer treatment, results of study tests, and medicines you took, will be stored for future use.
 This is a publicly funded study.
 Samples from publicly funded studies are required to be shared as broadly as possible.
 However, we will protect your privacy.
 The goal of this is to make more research possible that may improve people's health.